 What Are Some of the Most Common Udon Ingredients?

-While each restaurant has their take on what to include in their Udon dishes, as some may focus on more veggie items while others provide a more extensive variety of meat and seafood options, many of these noodle bars do include a few of the most common Udon ingredients below.
+While each restaurant has their take on what to include in their Udon dishes, as some may focus on more veggie items while others provide a more extensive variety of meat and seafood options, many of these noodle bars do include a few of the Udon ingredients.

 Eggs are a staple ingredient in Japanese cuisine.
 Served scrambled, hard-boiled, or in raw egg form, egg is an excellent component to Udon in part because of its adaptability to suit most any dish.